dmo575/social_website/README.md

 ### Other TODOs

 - Create tests
+- Database for translation: Have the website text in a database and allow for different languages
+- Card that explains the website features (Auth, languages, etc).
+- Markdown ?

 ## FROM HERE ON OUT THESE ARE JUST RANDOM OUTDATED NOTES ! ! !